-Wor-Wic's "electronic" or "virtual" library supports the academic, professional and institutional information needs of students, faculty and other college employees.
-The Media Center, located in the Academic and Administrative Building, and two other resource centers, in Henson Hall and Guerrieri Hall, are staffed to provide research assistance in using the Internet and the Media Center resources, which include online full-text reference databases, videos, computer simulations and other specialized software applications.
-Web-delivered subscription databases cover a wide variety of academic disciplines and can be accessed both on and off campus through the Media Center's Web page.
+Wor-Wic's electronic library supports the academic, professional and institutional information needs of students, faculty and other college employees.
+The Patricia M. Hazel Media Center, located in the Academic and Administrative Building, and two other resource centers, in Henson Hall and Guerrieri Hall, are staffed to provide research assistance in using the Internet, online full-text reference databases, videos, computer simulations and other specialized software applications.
+Web-delivered subscription databases cover a wide variety of academic disciplines and can be accessed both on and off campus through the media center's Web page.